McLean Hospital 115 Mill Street Belmont, MA 02478

 The 3East programs are primarily on McLean’s Belmont, Massachusetts campus.
 The 3East Girls and Boys Intensive Programs and Girls Intensive Step-Down Program are located in East House, while the 3East Partial Hospital Program is in the White Building, adjacent to the Academic Center.
 McLean’s Child and Adolescent Outpatient Services located at Sancta Maria Hospital in Cambridge, Massachusetts, is home to the 3East Outpatient Clinic.
 The 3East Cambridge Residence is also located in nearby Cambridge.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.

-Our programs focus on treating adolescents and young adults, ages 13 to 25, who have symptoms of self-injury, impulsivity, depression, anxiety, disordered eating, emerging personality disorders, substance use disorders, and post-traumatic stress disorder.
+Our programs offer a range of treatment options for adolescents and young adults, ages 13 to 25, who have symptoms of self-injury, impulsivity, depression, anxiety, disordered eating, emerging personality disorders, substance use disorders, and post-traumatic stress disorder.

 Family participation is an integral part of treatment at 3East to support both the patient and also the family members.
-Families participate in weekly DBT family therapy and we offer weekly two-hour parent skill groups so that parents can learn and practice DBT skills and get support from other parents.
+In the residential programs, families participate in weekly DBT family therapy and we offer parent skill groups so that parents can learn and practice DBT skills and get support from other parents.
+Families are also incorporated into day program and outpatient treatment.

 3East discourages smoking and is not allowed in some programs.
 Check with program staff for details on smoking policies in each program.